top of page

 Safe socialisation focuses on quality over quantity.
 Your puppy does not need to greet every dog or person they see.

-Important point: Its absolutely okay to pick up your puppy and get them out of a situation if it’s too much for them.
-This WILL NOT result in more fear from your puppy in future.
+Important point: It's absolutely okay to pick up your puppy and get them out of a situation if it’s too much for them.
+This WILL NOT result in more fear from your puppy in the future.

 There is no magic number.
 Meeting lots of dogs is not a requirement for good socialisation.

 This is why structured puppy social sessions can be so helpful.
-Our off lead socialisation sessions are called Puppy Conversations and are a safe and controlled way for your puppy to learn how to interact with other dogs and build confidence.
-We guide you through body language, when to step in and how to help your puppy blossom into a well socialised adult dog.
+Our off-lead socialisation sessions, called Puppy Conversations, are a safe and controlled way for your puppy to learn how to interact with other dogs and build confidence.
+We guide you through body language, when to step in, and how to help your puppy blossom into a well-socialised adult dog.

-You can read more about our Puppy Conversations sessions here:https://www.goodalldogtraining.com/booking-calendar/puppy-conversations
+You can read more about our Puppy Conversations sessions here: Puppy Conversations.

-Encouraged to play for extended periods of time when meeting other dogs
+• Being encouraged to play for extended periods when meeting other dogs

-It’s important that when socialising puppies to other dogs they are taking breaks, reading the other dogs body language and are able to come away from the other dog and focus on other tasks.
+It’s important that when socialising puppies with other dogs, they take breaks, read the other dogs' body language, and can come away from the other dog to focus on other tasks.

-If you are finding that your puppy is starting to hyper focus on other dogs, loose the ability to focus on you when in the presence of other dogs or is unable to read the body language of dogs who do not wish to interact then you may be tipping over into your puppy becoming over-socialised.
+If you find that your puppy is starting to hyper-focus on other dogs, losing the ability to focus on you when in the presence of other dogs, or is unable to read the body language of dogs who do not wish to interact, then you may be tipping over into your puppy becoming over-socialised.

-We have created a session to help with this called Social Skills these are designed to help dogs who are extremely excited by the presence of other dogs to be able to better regulate themselves, focus on you and cope with the frustration of not always being able to play.
-You can find out more about these sessions here:
+We have created a session to help with this called Social Skills.
+These sessions are designed to help dogs who are extremely excited by the presence of other dogs to better regulate themselves, focus on you, and cope with the frustration of not always being able to play.
+You can find out more about these sessions here: Social Skills.

 It is better to go slowly and do it well than rush experiences early and have to undo problems later.